-- Has 10 or fewer sleeping rooms, including sleeping rooms occupied by the innkeeper, 1 or more of which are available for rent to transient tenants. - Serves meals at no extra cost to its transient tenants. - Has a smoke detector in proper working order in each sleeping room and a fire extinguisher in proper working order on each floor.
+- Has 10 or fewer sleeping rooms, including sleeping rooms occupied by the innkeeper, 1 or more of which are available for rent to transient tenants. - Serves meals at no extra cost to its transport tenants.

+Las a smoke detector in proper working the same seeping room and a fire extinguisher in 4 oper working order on each floor.
+3